dheeraj-code1/dheeraj-code1/README.md

 - 👋 Hi, I’m dheeraj
-- 👀 I’m interested in Space and Waste Management
+- 👀 I’m interested in Space and tech hacks
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...